angoca/BenchmarkSQL-4/README.txt

 *********************************************************************
 Change Log:

+Version 4.0.8 2013-08-01 cadym
+   - Changed default user from postgres to benchmarksql
+   - Added id column as primary key to history table
+   - Renamed schema to benchmarksql

 Version 4.0.6 2013-07-19 cadym
    - Changed log4j format to be more readable
-   - Created the "benchmarksql" schema to contain all tables
+   - Created the "benchmark" schema to contain all tables

 Version 4.0.5 2013-07-11 cadym
    - Incorporate new PostgreSQL JDBC4 version 1003 driver